You know you’re in a war, right?

 If he had told readers what was coming with a subhead like Try This Writing Exercise, they probably wouldn’t bother to read the paragraphs that followed.
 They’d just keep scanning – or even worse… bounce.

 In a guest post here on Smart Blogger, Tommy shows us that subheads don’t have to be shocking or funny to grab your attention:

-That’s a subhead that makes you feel an emotion with just a few words.
+That’s a subhead that makes you feel an emotion with the use of few power words.
 It’s sobering and makes readers curious to learn the details about the conversation he’s referencing.
 It pulls you in.

 If Tommy had gone with a label subhead like Building an Email List Is Important, it wouldn’t have worked.
 It’s not interesting and it doesn’t do anything to compel readers to keep going.